EU legislation

 • enhance the role of ACER, which takes action at EU level for the benefit of all EU citizens.

-The European Network Codes are a set of technical rules that originate from Regulation (EC) No 714/2009, which was recently replaced by Regulation (EU) 2019/943.
+The EU Network Codes are a set of technical rules derived from Regulation (EC) No 714/2009 (see above).

-According to Regulation (EC) No 714/2009, the network codes are intended to facilitate the harmonisation, integration and efficiency of the European electricity market.
+As set out in Regulation (EC) No 714/2009, the EU Network Codes are intended to facilitate the harmonisation, integration and efficiency of the European electricity market.

-The Network Codes can be divided into three interconnected ‘families’:
+The EU Network Codes can be divided into four interconnected 'families':

 • Connection codes